-3. Methodology and Database
+3 Methodology and database

-Tectonic, climatic and glacial forcings and their interplay operating at different scales through space and time can be identified by the perturbation they have caused in the landscape.
-The landscape's response and related morphologic measures can then be suggestive for extents at 230 which re-equilibrations to those perturbations have proceeded (e.g., Robl et al., 2015, for the case of the European Alps).
-In this context, we extract morphometric data such as elevation, 231 relief, slope, hypsometry and river long profiles from a digital elevation model (DEM) 232 distributions to characterize the landscape at the basin scale (e.g., Wobus et al., 2006; 233 Brocklehurst & Whipple, 2004; Champagnac et al. 2012; Robl et al., 2015).
-We then test the 234 235 possible relation of these topographic variables to external forcing mechanisms such as uplift, precipitation, glacial inheritance and erodibility through distribution and linear discriminant 236 analyses.
-237
+Tectonic, climatic and glacial forcing and their interplay operating on different scales through space and time can be identified by the perturbation they have caused in the land-scape.
+The landscape's response and related morphologic measures can then be suggestive of the extents to which reequilibrations to those perturbations have proceeded (see, e.g., Robl et al., 2015, for the case of the European Alps).
+In this context, we extract morphometric data such as elevation, relief, slope, hypsometry and river long profiles from digital elevation model (DEM) distributions to characterize